 Strategic

 Sometimes sensitive data is not that of customers or other parties that work with your organization, but rather the data of your organization itself.
 This is data like go-to-market plans, projected budgets, competitive analysis, and other for-our-organization’s-eyes-only information.
-If that information gets leaked, your company may lose strategic advantage, market share and potential revenue.
+Protecting your strategic business data in the cloud can prevent the consequences: losing strategic advantage, market share and potential revenue.

 By implementing Google Workspace DLP, you protect your strategic business data from falling into the wrong hands.